 Liege Lord formed in 1982 as a Judas Priest cover band under the original name Deceiver but received critical acclaim, after their name change, for their original material on their 1985 debut, Freedom's Rise.
 That record was originally recorded as a low budget production on the indie 'Azra' label before being picked up by French label 'Black Dragon', which served to help their cause overseas.
 That debut album was released in America by 'Ironworks' featuring non-existent marketing and a shabby black and white sleeve, but the European edition on 'Black Dragon' was another matter entirely and was helped greatly by major press interest in for their earlier demo tapes and shaped picture disc EP issued by 'Ironworks'.
 But in a bizarre twist, 'Black Dragon' dropped the band just prior to their second release because the label thought it was too "thrashy".

 See More... ⏬

-Before their relationship with 'Ironworks' was also ended, a whole slew of collectables surfaced during this relationship.
-The Freedom's Rise album would be re-released as a limited gatefold issue, Farewell would see the light of day as a single in a series of cut to shape picture discs in the form of a heart shape, Viking shape as well as 6 and 8 edged variants.
+Before their relationship with 'Ironworks' was also ended, a whole slew of collectibles surfaced during this time.
+The Freedom's Rise album would be re-released as a limited gatefold issue, Farewell would see the light of day as a single in a series of cut-to-shape picture discs in the form of a heart shape, Viking shape, as well as 6 and 8 edged variants.
 In 1987 a collection of demo tracks would also leak out on picture disc restricted to a mere 150 copies.

-Liege Lord did reform briefly in 2000, however, under the line-up of Nelson, Comeau, Overkill and Anvil man Sebastian Marino on guitar and the rhythm section of Marino's side project Ramrodfor the Wacken Open Air Festival.
+Liege Lord did reform briefly in 2000, however, under the line-up of Nelson, Comeau, with Overkill and Anvil man Sebastian Marino on guitar and the rhythm section of Marino's side project Ramrod for the Wacken Open Air Festival.